MassProspecting/docs/internals/06-workiing-with-sdk.md

 ## 1. Abstract

-This document explain how to find failed job (scraping, enrochment, outreach, etc.) and replicate them in out local computer for debugging and fixing.
+This document explain how to find failed jobs (scraping, enrochment, outreach, etc.) and replicate them in out local computer for debugging and fixing.

 ## 2. Accessing User's Accounts